About our Program

-We serve newcomers to Seattle from around the world who started their education at the Seattle World School (formerly the SBOC: Secondary Bilingual Orientation Center) because they spoke little or no English when they arrived in Seattle.
-Our awardees are refugees and immigrants, all very low income, and most with interrupted or limited educational opportunities.
+We serve newcomers from around the world who attended the Seattle World School (formerly Secondary Bilingual Orientation Center) because they spoke little or no English when they arrived here.
+Our awardees are refugees and immigrants, very low income, and most had interrupted or limited educational opportunities.
 The World School serves students from 11-21 years of age.

 Students who learn English, go on to graduate from any Seattle public high school, and dream big about continuing their education after high school are eligible for our program.
 Now that the Seattle World School has a pathway to high school graduation, we’re committed to helping our SWS graduates seek higher education, too.
 All students who attended the SBOC/SWS since 2007 are eligible.

 Our application process is competitive.
 Students must demonstrate that they are hard workers, committed to learning, and goal directed.
 We support academic high achievers, as well as those who are making an effort and need that extra leg up to succeed.
 Our awardees range from those who will need to do remedial work at the community college level, to those able to go directly to a four year University.